Welcome to www.vukukhanye.org!

 3. Bursary Project

-While this project is well supported by the partners mentioned above Vukukhanye is seeking to raise funds for 2 more tertiary students and for tertiary education for the children from the Foster Home.
+Vukukhanye is seeking to raise funds for 2 more tertiary students and for tertiary education for the children from the Foster Home.

 4. Community Welfare Support & Care Centre